-If you’re like most Americans, then I’m guessing the following scenario will sound familiar.
-You spend weeks looking forward to your next payday, but then the day arrives, and it seems like the money flies out of your account faster than it went in.
+If you’re like most Americans, the following scenario may sound familiar.
+You spend weeks looking forward to your next payday, but then the day arrives, and it seems like the money flies out of your bank account faster than it went in.

 If you find yourself in this situation every month, you may want to try something called reverse budgeting.
 With reverse budgeting, you pay yourself first and then use whatever is left over to pay your bills and expenses.